THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 While in New Zealand we purchased an unlocked mobile wi-fi router.
 We can take any SIM card and broadcast a signal throughout the boat.
-We also purchased cheap booster antenna to get a stronger signal.
+We also purchased a cheap booster antenna to get a stronger signal.

 This SIM card adapter has been handy to have so that we can use the same SIM card in either our router or our cell phones.
-It converts from a nano (for the iPhones) to a micro or standard SIM (for the router).
+It converts from a nano (for the iPhones) to micro or standard SIM (for the router).
 Also, we purchased a SIM card cutter, which we have used when nano SIMs aren’t readily available (like Tonga).
 It fits into our cell phones a lot better than when the store employee takes a pair of scissors to the SIM card…